 • Use a 3 tbsp. cookie scoop to dish out the cookies onto the prepared cookie sheet.
 Evenly space the cookies apart to allow room for spreading.
 Bake for 10-12 minutes, until the sides of the cookies start to turn golden brown.

-• Immediately after taking the cookies out of the oven, you can take a bowl that is slightly larger than the cookies and swirl it around over the cookies to make them a little more uniform and circular.
+• Immediately after taking the cookies out of the oven, take a bowl that is slightly larger than the cookies and swirl it around over the cookies to make them a little more uniform and circular.

 Cheesecake Frosting